vicher37/House-of-Cards-Against-Humanity/README.md

 A funny game in the context of House of Cards, written in Python 2.7.8

-by Vicky Qijing Zhang, a beginner of programming
+by Vicky Qijing Zhang, a beginner in programming

 ===============================